fs-dawilliams/WDP2_Portfolio_Project/README.md

 ### Milestone 3

-Stay tuned, this stand up is coming soon...
+Stay tuned, this stand up is coming soon.
+Remember to include links to the API and Libraries used.
+Also discuss your persistent data
+Check documentation on FSO for everything that is required!

 ### Milestone 4